hotosm/fAIr/docs/Docker-install-windows.md

     ***TODO*** What does "migration" mean in this context?

-    Grab API container and Open Bash: In another command window, go to directory fAIr and execute:
+    Grab API container and Open Bash: In another Command Prompt window, go to directory fAIr and execute:

     ```
     docker exec -it api bash
     ```

-    Once bash is promoted run the following commands, one at a time: ***TODO*** How do we know when bash is promoted?
-What does "promoted" mean in this context?
+    It will say "TensorFlow" with big fancy letters.
+On the new prompt line, run the following commands, one at a time:

         python manage.py makemigrations
         python manage.py makemigrations login